Reform Judaism: Messianic age and election

 Another key example is the reinterpretation of the election of Israel.
 The movement maintained the idea of the Chosen People of God, but recast it in a more universal fashion: it isolated and accentuated the notion (already present in traditional sources) that the mission of Israel was to spread among all nations and teach them divinely-inspired ethical monotheism, bringing them all closer to the Creator.
 One extreme "Classical" promulgator of this approach, Rabbi David Einhorn, substituted the lamentation on the Ninth of Av for a celebration, regarding the destruction of Jerusalem as fulfilling God's scheme to bring his word, via his people, to all corners of the earth.
 Highly self-centered affirmations of Jewish exceptionalism were moderated, although the general notion of "a kingdom of priests and a holy nation" retained.
 On the other hand, while embracing a less strict interpretation compared to the traditional one, Reform also held to this tenet against those who sought to deny it.
 When secularist thinkers like Ahad Ha'am and Mordecai Kaplan forwarded the view of Judaism as a civilization, portraying it as a culture created by the Jewish people, rather than a God-given faith defining them, Reform theologians decidedly rejected their position – although it became popular and even dominant among rank-and-file members.
 Like the Orthodox, they insisted that the People Israel was created by divine election alone, and existed solely as such.
-The 1999 Pittsburgh Platform and other official statements affirmed that the "Jewish people is bound to God by an eternal B'rit, covenant".
+The 1999 Pittsburgh Platform and other official statements affirmed that the "Jewish people is bound to God by an eternal b'rit, covenant".

 Soul and afterlife

-As part of its philosophy, Reform anchored reason in divine influence, accepted scientific criticism of hallowed texts and sought to adapt Judaism to modern notions of rationalism.
-In addition to the other traditional precepts its founders rejected, they also denied the belief in the future bodily resurrection of the dead.
-It was viewed both as irrational and an import from ancient middle-eastern pagans.
-Notions of afterlife were reduced merely to the immortality of the soul.
-While the founding thinkers, like Montefiore, all shared this belief, the existence of a soul became harder to cling to with the passing of time.
+As part of its philosophy, Reform Judaism anchored reason in divine influence, accepted scientific criticism of hallowed texts and sought to adapt Judaism to modern notions of rationalism.
+Judaism was viewed by Enlightenment thinkers both as irrational and an import from ancient middle-eastern pagans.
+The only perceived form of retribution for the wicked, if any, was the anguish of their soul after death, and vice versa, bliss was the single accolade for the spirits of the righteous.
+Angels and heavenly hosts were also deemed a foreign superstitious influence, especially from early Zoroastrian sources, and denied.
+Notions of afterlife according to Enlightenment thinkers were given to be reduced merely to the immortality of the soul, while the founding thinkers of Reform Judaism, like Montefiore, all shared this belief, the existence of a soul became harder to cling to with the passing of time.
 In the 1980s, Borowitz could state that the movement had nothing coherent to declare in the matter.
 The various streams of Reform still largely, though not always or strictly, uphold the idea.
 The 1999 Pittsburgh Statement of Principles, for example, used the somewhat ambiguous formula "the spirit within us is eternal".

-Along these lines, the concept of reward and punishment in the world to come was abolished as well.
-The only perceived form of retribution for the wicked, if any, was the anguish of their soul after death, and vice versa, bliss was the single accolade for the spirits of the righteous.
-Angels and heavenly hosts were also deemed a foreign superstitious influence, especially from early Zoroastrian sources, and denied.